The War of the Realms: Plot

 In Asgard, Odin is targeted by Malekith the Accursed's assassins, who reveal that they have created a Dark Bifrost Bridge that will allow them to teleport to any of the ten realms.
 On Earth, Thor and his hellhound dog Thori are relaxing when Loki crashes in front of them and tells Thor that Malekith stabbed him.
 Thor agrees to Loki's terms of helping him for Malekith's location.
 Loki, who is revealed to be Malekith, transports Thor to Jotunheim, the place where Frost Giants live; they proceed to attack Thor.
 With Thor gone, Malekith plans to wage war on Earth/Midgard.

 In The Bronx, Spider-Man encounters Thor's mother Frigga fighting against Malekith's assassins.
 Sif and her Valkyries meet up with Frigga, since most of the Asgardians now live on Earth as refugees.
 Valkyrie sends out a signal that Malekith is coming, which is heard by Doctor Strange, Wolverine, Daredevil, Punisher, Blade, Ghost Rider, and the Avengers.
-During the battle in New York, Malekith arrives with his Dark Council (consisting of Enchantress, Kurse, Ulik, Minotaur, and a Svartálfheim Bog Tiger).
+During the battle in New York, Malekith arrives with his Dark Council.
 Laufey is about to eat Frigga when the real Loki arrives, saves his adopted mother, and fights Malekith.
-Doctor Strange teleports Malekith away, and Laufey berates Loki on his recent treachery and eats him.
-At the end of the issue, Thor is still alive and fighting against the Frost Giants.
+Strange teleports Malekith away, and Laufey berates Loki on his recent treachery and eats him.

 During the evacuation of New York civilians into the Sanctum Sanctorum, Jane Foster stands outside leading people in.
 During the chaos, the heroes do their best to fight.
 It is revealed that Malekith hired a coven of War Witches which prevents Doctor Strange from using his full power.
 As the war wages on, Odin, who survived the attempt on his life, and his Asgardian army arrive.
 Valkyrie helps Jane kill the War Witches.
-Doctor Strange uses all of his power to transport the remaining heroes to Avengers Mountain in the North Pole, where Ghost Rider and Sif take Odin to rest, while Captain America orders Carol Danvers to get as many heroes as she needs to defend Earth.
+Strange uses all of his power to transport the remaining heroes to Avengers Mountain in the North Pole, where Ghost Rider and Sif take Odin to rest, while Captain America orders Carol Danvers to get as many heroes as she needs to defend Earth.
 Frigga appoints Jane as the All Mother of Asgard, but Jane is saddened at the destruction of Earth.
 Back on Earth, Brunnhilde is the last person fighting against the Dark Elves before she is decapitated by Malekith, leaving Jane to carry on the legacy of the Valkyrie.